Traffic Processing Overview

 •The flow matches the specified port range of the protocol element.

-•If a flow matches two protocol elements and one is more specific than the other, the flow is mapped to the more specific of the two.
+•If a flow matches two protocol elements and one is more specific than the other, the flow will be mapped to the more specific of the two.

 For example: Protocol A is defined for flows that match the FTP signature and Protocol B is defined for flows that match the FTP signature on TCP port 21.
-An FTP flow on port 21 matches both protocols, but is mapped to Protocol B.
+An FTP flow on port 21 matches both protocols, but will be mapped to Protocol B.

-•If a flow matches the signature of one protocol element and the port of another protocol element; it is mapped to the matching signature.
+•If a flow matches the signature of one protocol element and the port of another protocol element; it will be mapped to the matching signature.

 For example: Protocol A is defined for flows that match the FTP signature and Protocol B is defined for flows on TCP port 21.
-An FTP flow on port 21 matches both protocols, but is mapped to Protocol A.
+An FTP flow on port 21 matches both protocols, but will be mapped to Protocol A.